-Did you think a claim for loss of services or loss of consortium refers to a sexual relationship between husband and wife?
-It does but it’s more than that.
+Does a claim for loss of services or loss of consortium refer to a sexual relationship between husband and wife?
+Yes, but it’s a lot more than that.

 Often called a claim for loss of services, loss of services is really only one part of a claim for loss of consortium.
 The “quality” of a marital relationship includes affection and emotional support but it also includes economic losses: loss of services and loss of support.

 Loss of consortium may also apply to the parent of a child.

 Loss of services includes the value of chores and other work the spouse did around the house.
 For instance, if your spouse can no longer clean the house or repair a toilet, you may have to pay a housekeeper or plumber.

 Loss of support includes the amount of money the injured spouse is no longer able to contribute to the spouse or family because of the injury.
 This is in addition to the injured person’s lost wages and is for the spouse.

 - 1 Judge’s instruction to the jury regarding loss of consortium (NY)

 - 2 Should your lawsuit include a claim for loss of consortium?